BennyKok/mocap4face-unity/README.md

 ### Android Requirements
 - This package uses [External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver), please set it up first!
-- The mocap4face aar library is not included, you will need to download in the Facemoji discord server #Dev channel, which require 0.2.0+, after downloading, put it into the Android folder as below.
+- The mocap4face aar library is not included, you will need to download in the Facemoji discord server #Dev channel ([message link](https://discord.com/channels/904757187522478131/905871468972343307/907051992915001345)), which require 0.2.0+, after downloading, put it into the Plugin/Android folder in your Assets dir.

 ![](.screenshots/2021-11-18-23-26-52.png)